unparalleled-js/docs-1/connectors/zendesk/search-ticket-action.md

 #### Output fields

-The output of this action contains the full set of columns from the list of ticket.
-Custom outputs are generated for custom ticket forms.
+The output of this action contains the full set of columns from the list of tickets.
+Here are some of the commonly used outputs.

 <table class="unchanged rich-diff-level-one">
   <thead>